Effective Team Workload Management

 Asana

-Asana is one of the most popular workload management tools that use a card-based system.
+Asana is one of the most popular project management tools that use a card-based system.
 Managers can create cards for tasks, then assign team members to them.
 They can break down projects by adding deadlines and uploading related documents to the cards.

 Notable Features: